qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 ***equipment:***
 \- i won't tell you which specific bottles and methods of yours to use but you will need a few special items
-\- a few small items you *are* willing to part with that don't melt at low temperatures *(i use copper coins. the exact item is irrelevant, though - these are not used in preparation directly)*
+\- a few small items you *explicitly don't care for* that don't naturally melt at low temperatures *(i use copper coins. the exact item is irrelevant, though - these are indicators, not ingredients)*
 \- a damp environment. if you're in a dry area, you will have to actively humidify your tools with pure water
 \- a rag *(make sure it can fit over the mouth of your target bottle)*
 \- an extra target bottle *(you know you're gonna break one)*